 Increase in the number of medical dispensaries statewide from 40 to 80.

-Though these changes are clearly outlined and mandated in the MRTA, medical patients are still waiting for some of them to come to fruition.
+Though these changes are clearly outlined in the MRTA, medical patients are still waiting for some of them to come to fruition.